 Why You Should Stop Putting Too Much Text in Your PowerPoint (And What to Do Instead)

 The presenter clears their throat.
-“So… as you can see on the slide…”
+“So…as you can see on the slide…”

 Sound familiar?
 Yeah…me too.

-The science: why your brain can’t multitask like you think
+Why your brain can’t multitask like you think

 When you ask your audience to read a slide while you talk over it?
-Their brains go into overload.
-They’re using one part of their brain to process written language and a different part to process spoken language.
-Trying to do both at the same time makes them worse at both.
+Their brains go into overload, they’re using one part of their brain to process written language and a different part to process spoken language.

 Instead of absorbing the message, they end up missing key points or forgetting what you said entirely.